This is an unconditioned behavioural test used to assess exploratory behaviour and spatial working memory function in rodents, fish and Drosophila.

 Target zones are assigned to each of the three arms of the Y-maze.
 Time spent in each arm; the visits to each arm, and distance travelled in each arm can be calculated automatically by the Zantiks unit (see image iii).

 Continuous spontaneous alternation task

-In this paradigm, the subject is allowed to freely explore the three arms for a set time period.
-The arms of the maze typically do not contain any reward or internal and external cues.
-Subjects are placed into the maze, allowed to explore, and the sequence of arm choices is recorded.
+In this paradigm, the subject is allowed to freely explore the three arms of the maze for a short, set period of time, typically around 5-10 minutes.
+The arms of the maze typically do not contain any reward, nor internal or external cues.
+Subjects are placed into the maze and allowed to explore.
+The sequence of arm choices is recorded.